Facing Charges in Superior? You Need a Superior Criminal Defense

 The state of Wisconsin categorizes crimes as either misdemeanors or felonies, with felonies being the more serious and more harshly punished of the two.
 Misdemeanors and felonies, in turn, are further broken down by classes of severity.
-To help you understand the kind of consequences you could be facing, we have defined the penalties associated with the different degrees of felonies and misdemeanors in Superior below.
+To help you understand the consequences you could face, we have defined the penalties associated with the different degrees of felonies and misdemeanors in Superior below.

 Penalties for Felonies

 In Wisconsin, felonies are classified as Class A through Class I, with Class A felonies being the most serious.
 The penalties for felonies in the state are as follows: